hyperledger/aries-rfcs/concepts/0074-didcomm-best-practices/README.md

 ### Blobs

-In general, blobs are encoded as base64 strings in DIDComm.
+In general, blobs are [encoded as base64url](https://tools.ietf.org/html/rfc4648#section-5) strings in DIDComm.

 ### Unicode